RasaHQ/rasa-nlu-examples/docs/docs/featurizer/fasttext.md

 Fasttext supports word embeddings for 157 languages and is trained on both Common Crawl and Wikipedia.
 You can download the embeddings
 [here](https://fasttext.cc/docs/en/crawl-vectors.html#models).
 Note that this featurizer is a *dense* featurizer.
 Beware that these embedding files tend to be big: about 6-7Gb.
+It may be a better idea to train your own fasttext embeddings on your own data to save on disk space.

 !!! note
     In order to use this tool you'll need to ensure the correct dependencies are installed.